 Can I Work While My Asylum Application Is Pending?

-Asylum applicants are eligible to apply for employment authorization in the U.S. after their asylum application has been pending for more than 180 days with no initial decision made by USCIS.
-Once granted, employment authorization must be renewed annually.
-It is crucial to carefully follow the application instructions and submit all required documentation to avoid delays in processing.
+Asylum applicants may apply for employment authorization after their application has been pending for more than 180 days without an initial USCIS decision.
+Once approved, you may renew authorization annually.
+Carefully follow the instructions and submit all documentation to avoid processing delays.

-An asylum attorney, Washington, DC, based at Patel Law Group, can assist you in understanding the eligibility requirements and timelines for obtaining work authorization, ensuring you have the best chance of successfully acquiring the ability to work legally while your asylum application is pending.
+An asylum attorney in Washington, DC, from Patel Law Group, can explain eligibility requirements and time frames for work authorization, helping you build the strongest case for legal work while your asylum application is under review.

 What Happens If My Asylum Application Is Denied?

-If your asylum application is denied, you will have several options depending on the specifics of your case.
-Your application may be referred to an immigration judge for removal proceedings, where you will have another opportunity to present your claims and any new evidence.
+If authorities deny your asylum application, you may receive a referral to an immigration judge for removal proceedings, giving you another opportunity to present your arguments and new evidence.

 What Support Services Are Available for Asylum Seekers in Washington, DC?

-Washington, DC offers various support services for asylum seekers, including access to legal clinics, counseling, housing assistance, and educational resources.
-Organizations such as the Capital Area Immigrants' Rights Coalition and others provide valuable resources to individuals and families navigating the asylum process.
+Washington, DC offers a range of services for asylum seekers, including free legal clinics, counseling resources, housing assistance, and educational programs.
+Organizations such as the Capital Area Immigrants' Rights Coalition help individuals and families manage the asylum process.

 Contact us today to learn more about the asylum process and schedule a consultation with our attorneys at the Patel Law Group.